-The deep soil mixing technology provides capability to monitor the relative quantity of VOCs removed from a column in real time.
+The deep soil mixing technology provides capability to monitor the relative concentration in vapor stream of VOCs removed from a column in real time.
 Observations from this treatment system had indicated that a minimum of two rows of columns on the northern perimeter of the mixed area contained low contaminant concentrations such that they exhibited 100 ppm or less VOC contamination in the shroud off gas during the first thermal pass.
-These columns met the cleanup criteria for treatment on the first thermal pass.
+These columns met the concentration of off gas cleanup criteria for treatment on the first thermal pass.